 What Degree Do You Need to Become a Translator?

 A professional translator is responsible for rendering communications from one language into another.
 Typically, a translation degree refers to a bachelor’s degree in a certain language.
-For example, if you would like to become an English/Spanish translator and you are a native English speaker, you would earn a Bachelor of Arts in Spanish.
+For example, if you would like to become an English/Spanish translator and you are a native English speaker, you could earn one of our language degrees.
 This degree would equip you with the necessary skills and knowledge to pursue a successful career as a professional translator.

 In This Article: